JulianKunkel/statistical-file-scanner/README.md

 5) The output is loaded into a DB (it can also be loaded while the scanning process is ongoing).
 6) Evaluation scripts can create arbitrary reports.

+## Modes

+SFS supports full and partial scanning mode.
+In full mode, a file is assumed to be scanned completely by a plugin but it shall be prevented to rescan the same file.
+In partial mode, a chunk of a file is scanned (e.g., randomly) and shall be rescanned every time.

 ## Plugins
 The particular scanning activity is outsourced into plugins in that folder.